Green Corn Rebellion: Situation in Oklahoma

 war vote for the Democratic ticket, the Socialist Party garnered more than a quarter of the votes cast in the 1916 election in Seminole County and 22% in neighboring Pontotoc County.

 The Socialist Party was not the only active organizers in the area since in 1916, a radical tenant farmers' organization, the "Working Class Union (WCU)," claimed a membership of as much as 20,000 in Eastern Oklahoma alone.
 The group's ideology blended what one historian has called "a muddled industrial unionism with traditional southern forms of countervigilantism, self-defense, and opposition to conscription" and arose as a complement to the radical syndicalism of the Industrial Workers of the World, an organization that barred membership by tenant farmers.

 Tenant farmers were predominantly young, the age group that was most impacted by conscription.
 Some 76% of Oklahoma farmers under 24 rented their land, and 45% of those between 25 and 33 were tenants.
 Most tenant farmers were white or black.
 Many of the young "dirt farmers" found their economic prospects hopeless since they were squeezed between a usurious credit system practiced by stores and substantial crop liens inflicted by landlords.
 The depleted condition of Oklahoma's land forced the input of twice as much labor as the sharecroppers of Mississippi and Louisiana to generate comparable yields.
 Disaffection was rife, and proposals for radical solutions found ready ears.
 The draft would have depleted much needed farm labor, and many farms would have been foreclosed, which would leave women and children destitute.
-There was no oil boom, and little alternative work, and no welfare system.
+There was no oil boom, little alternative work, and no welfare system.